 We would also reinject dynamism into the construction industry.
-We would replace overly-skittish council inspections with compulsory building insurance, providing guranteed redress to homeowners, while allowing innovation and speed.
+We would replace overly-skittish council inspections with compulsory building insurance, providing guaranteed redress to homeowners, while allowing innovation and speed.

-We would also automatically permit building materials allowed in jurisdictions with similiar conditions to New Zealand (e.g., Japan) to be used here.
+We would also automatically permit building materials allowed in jurisdictions with similar conditions to New Zealand (e.g. Japan) to be used here.
 That ensures materials have been approved by a quality regulator, while increasing competition in the building materials market.